Master Services Agreement

 Verdis AI – SCM software, as a service by Cogneau (hereinafter referred as the “SaaS Services”) shall be set forth in the Annexure A (SaaS Services).
 Other professional, consultancy or customized IT services requested by Client shall be set forth in Annexure B (Professional Services) of the Agreement duly executed by the Parties.
 The Annexure A (SaaS Services) and Annexure B (Professional Services) are hereinafter severally called and referred to as Statement of Work (SOW).

 Any SOW signed and executed by authorized signatories of both Parties, pursuant to this Agreement shall be deemed covered by the terms and conditions mentioned in this Agreement.
-Any amendment to the Agreement (as per process laid out in clause 9(r) under this Agreement) shall be applicable for all SOW executed post such amendment.
+Any amendment to the Agreement (as per process laid out under this Agreement) shall be applicable for all SOW executed post such amendment.

 b.
 SaaS SERVICES